coolerguy71/FreeBSD-QuickSetup/README.md

 ===================================================

-Currently: V, 0.38
+Currently: V, 0.39
 Firstly, we need to give credit where credit is due.
 Thank you very much to https://github.com/grahamperrin for many contributions he made to documentation!
 This includes: Helping a ton with formatting, Adding a doc for older cards,anbed more!
 If he makes a contribution again, I'll add him as a contributor.
 I couldn't last time, because I didn't know how to manage pull requests.

-Revamped Formatting in V, 0.38
+Adjusted a couple inconsistencies.

 ### Jump right into FreeBSD!